L.A. Law: Series history

 In the eighth and final season, the characters of Eli Levinson (Alan Rosenberg) and Denise Iannello (Debi Mazar) were transplanted from the canceled Bochco legal series Civil Wars.
 Eli Levinson was revealed to be Stuart Markowitz's cousin.
 During the final season, the series went on hiatus in January 1994 to launch the second season of Homicide: Life on the Street.
 When that series succeeded wildly with a guest appearance by Robin Williams, it was expected that L.A.
 Law would conclude that May and Homicide: Life on the Street would succeed it on Thursdays in the fall.
 However, ER tested so well that Warner Bros. executives campaigned network president Warren Littlefield to give that series the prized Thursday slot.

-The series ended in 1994 with NBC not renewing the show for a ninth season at the last minute; ending the show without a proper finale or wrapping up storylines.
+The series ended in 1994 with NBC not renewing the show for a ninth season at the last minute; ending the show without a proper finale or wrapping up story lines.
 Bochco envisioned the show being repackaged into an occasional television film; a reunion show titled L.A.
 Law: The Movie would air in 2002 and featured most of the main cast from the series.

-On August4, 2020, Hamlin, Dey, Smits, Bernsen, Rachins, Greene and Underwood reunited on the Stars in the House video podcast to raise money for The Actors Fund.
+On August 4, 2020, Hamlin, Dey, Smits, Bernsen, Rachins, Greene and Underwood reunited on the Stars in the House video podcast to raise money for The Actors Fund.
 It was the first time Hamlin and Smits appeared together in 30 years.
+Some cast members had also reunited earlier that year virtually in June as part of a Wizard World virtual experience.

 Reruns were shown on Lifetime and later A&E during the 1990s and 2000s.
+In the U.K. the show reaired on Granada Plus and ITV 3.